 The American Silver Eagle page gives more information about the coins and allows you to compare current prices.

 The US Mint produces the American Platinum Eagles since 1997.
-The coins are minted out of 99.95% fine platinum in the sizes of 1 oz (US $ 100 face value), 1/2 oz (US $ 50), 1/4 oz (US $ 25) and 1/10 oz (US $ 10).
-Buyers can choose between brilliant uncirculated and proof coins with the latter bearing the mint mark W for the West Point branch of the US Mint.
-Lady Liberty is portrayed in close-up on the obverse side of the coins and an eagle in flight is shown on the reverse.
-However, proof coins display a different unique reverse design each year.
-Burnished uncirculated coins (also with the W mint mark) were minted between 2006 and 2008 and displayed the same reverse design as the proof coins in these years.
+The 1 oz coins with a US $ 100 face value are minted out of 99.95% fine platinum.
+Additional fractional coins were minted until 2008 in the sizes of 1/2 oz (US $ 50), 1/4 oz (US $ 25) and 1/10 oz (US $ 10).
+Buyers can choose between brilliant uncirculated, proof and burnished uncirculated (only from 2006 - 2008) coins with the latter two bearing the mint mark W for the West Point branch of the US Mint.
+Lady Liberty is portrayed in close-up on the obverse side of the American Platinum Eagle coins and an eagle in flight is shown on the reverse.
+However, the design of proof coins differs from this standard design in most years.
+Burnished uncirculated coins displayed the same design as the proof coins of the same year.

 The American Platinum Eagle page gives more information about the coins and allows you to compare current prices.